LayerManager/layman/doc/rest.md

 - **native_bounding_box**: List of 4 floats and one string.
 Bounding box coordinates [minx, miny, maxx, maxy] in native CRS.
 - *geodata_type*: String.
 Available only for layers.
 Either `vector`, `raster`, or `unknown`.
 Value `unknown` is used if input files are zipped and still being uploaded.
 - *wfs_wms_status*: String.
 Available only for layers.
 Status of layer availability in WMS (and WFS in case of vector data) endpoints.
 Either `AVAILABLE`, `PREPARING`, or `NOT_AVAILABLE`.
+- *used_in_maps*: JSON array of objects.
+Available only for layers.
+List of maps in which the layer is used.
+  - *name*: String.
+Name of the map where the layer is used.
+  - *workspace*: String.
+Workspace to which the map belongs.

 Headers:
 - **X-Total-Count**: Total number of layers available from the request, taking into account all filtering parameters except `limit` and `offset`.
 Example `"247"`.